nrennie/Rtistry-botsin-space/README.md

-# aRt-botsin-space
+# aRt@botsin.space

-Repository for aRt bot used on Mastodon.
+Repository for the aRt bot used on Mastodon.